Inverness & Loch Ness Area Sightseeing

 FORT GEORGE (11 miles east of Inverness)

-Close to the village of Ardersier (visit the local community web site).
-Built as the Highland garrison fortress for the Hanoverian army of George II following the Battle of Culloden, it stands on a headland overlooking the Black Isle.
+Fort George is close to the village of Ardersier (see historic photos).
+Built as the Highland garrison fortress for the Hanoverian army of George II following the Battle of Culloden, the fort stands on a headland overlooking the Black Isle.
 Today its mile-long rampart encloses the Regimental Museum of the Queen's Own Highlanders and a working garrison spread over an area of some 42 acres.

 The site is managed by Historic Scotland.
 Admission charge.
 Exhibition, visitor centre, restaurant and gift shop.
 Telephone 01667 462 777.
 Open daily from April to September from 9.30am to 5.30pm, and from October to March from 9.30am to 4.30pm.
 Regular local bus services run from Inverness.

 KILRAVOCK CASTLE (about 10 miles east of Inverness)